 Learning Lions’ approach gives students the opportunity to have a decent and stable revenue, enabling them to care for their family and bring their community on the path of modernisation while staying where they come from.
 In the future, Learning Lions hopes to offer this program to more remote communities, let’s help them achieve that!

 Can you spot the new shed Learning Lions built at the very back of this picture, next to their hub?
 This is a great initiative and it allows the Lions to eat, work and spend some time all together outside!
-It is always nice to enjoy the good weather of Kenya!3 weeks ago
+It is always nice to enjoy the good weather of Kenya!2 months ago